QuantumQ1/quantumq1.github.io/research.md

 - Q. Cao, J. Dong, S. He and F. Zhu, *One-loop amplitudes in gauge theories*, Phys.
 Rev. D 111, (2025) 065015, [arXiv:2412.19629](https://arxiv.org/abs/2412.19629).
 ---

-## 2. Color-Kinematics duality and the Double Copy
+## 2. Color-Kinematics Duality and Double Copy
 One of the most remarkable discoveries in the study of scattering amplitudes is the color–kinematics (CK) duality and its associated double copy.
 These structures appear not only in field theory but also in string theory.
 The CK duality and the double copy reveal hidden relations between gauge theories and gravity, providing powerful insights into the fundamental structure of gravity.